LaminJuwara/laminjuwara.github.io/_includes/cv.md

 ## <i class="fa fa-chevron-right"></i> Short Bio

-I am a PhD student in Quantitative Life Sciences at McGill.
-I'm co-advised by [Dr Paramita Saha-Chaudhuri](https://sites.google.com/site/paramitasaharesearch/) and [Dr Ana Velly](https://www.mcgill.ca/dentistry/research/our-researchers/velly).
-The focus of my PhD research is validation of novel biomarkers for Parkinson's disease.
-My MSc training was on privacy preserving data analysis (at the department of Biostatistics) under the supervisions of  [Dr Paramita Saha-Chaudhuri](https://sites.google.com/site/paramitasaharesearch/) and [Dr Alexandra M Schmidt](http://alex-schmidt.research.mcgill.ca/).
+I am a PhD candidate in Quantitative Life Sciences at McGill.
+I'm co-advised by [Dr Paramita Saha-Chaudhuri](https://sites.google.com/site/paramitasaharesearch/), [Prof Yi Yang](https://www.math.mcgill.ca/yyang/) and [Dr Ana Velly](https://www.mcgill.ca/dentistry/research/our-researchers/velly).
+The focus of my PhD research is Privacy-preserving data publication for centralized analysis.
+I'm also a member of the [Schipper Lab](https://www.researchgate.net/profile/Hyman_Schipper) where we focus on the discovery of salivary biomarkers for Parkinson's disease.

+My MSc training was at the department of Biostatistics under [Dr Paramita Saha-Chaudhuri](https://sites.google.com/site/paramitasaharesearch/) and [Dr Alexandra M Schmidt](http://alex-schmidt.research.mcgill.ca/).
 Prior to mcgill, I studied at [AIMS](https://www.aims.ac.za/en/home)- [Stellenbosch University](https://www.sun.ac.za/english) (MSc Mathematics) under the supervision of [Dr Wilfred Ndifon](https://ndifongroup.org/) and Kwame Nkrumah University of Science and Tech, Ghana (BSc Mathematics).
-I am from The Gambia and have lived ~~and studied~~ there until 2007.
+I am from The Gambia and have lived there until 2007.

 <table class="table table-hover">
   <tr>